Payment Infrastructure

 Click to Pay (VCTP / MCTP): The Scheme-Led Checkout Standard, How It Actually Works

-Click to Pay is the schemes' answer to Apple Pay and Google Pay — a scheme-owned consumer checkout standard that lifts authorisation rate and removes card-number entry.
+Click to Pay is the schemes' answer to Apple Pay and Google Pay: a scheme-owned checkout standard that lifts authorisation rate and removes card-number entry.
 It works.
-It's just under-marketed.
-This is the operator-grade map.
+It is just badly marketed.
+This is the practical map.

 CyberSource Architecture: The Visa-Owned Payment Gateway, How It Differs From MPGS